 The application must be completed and submitted in accordance with RFA guidelines for submission or the proposal may be disqualified.
-Applications for funding will undergo reviews by CJCC staff, the Victim Assistance Grants Committee, and the Council.
+Applications for continuation funding may undergo reviews by CJCC staff, the Victim Assistance Grants Committee, and the Council.
 At any point during these reviews, a decision not to fund a project or any part thereof may be made.
 These decisions are within the complete discretion of CJCC.
-Certification and Completion when you are finished with this section.
-If more than one application is submitted for the same grant number, CJCC will only accept the most recent application.